Mid-Century Remodel Do’s and Don’ts:

 Websites: www.retrorenovation.com, has great info and sources

-Books: Vintage decorating books are great, as well as any book showing exteriors and interiors of Mid-Century homes.
-Don’t be afraid to steal a great idea from someone else’s home.
+Books: Vintage decorating books and magazines are the best sources for ideas, as well as any book showing exteriors and interiors of Mid-Century homes.
+Don’t be afraid to steal (be inspired by) a great idea from someone else’s home.

 Photos above unless otherwise noted from: